-The 2017 S-3 and the 2019 WKSI are currently our only active shelf registration statements.
-After deducting shares already sold, there is approximately \$9.5 million of common stock that remains available for sale under the 2017 S-3, and unlimited capacity under the 2019 WKSI, at December 31, 2019.
-We may offer the securities under the 2017 S-3 and 2019 WKSI from time to time in response to market conditions or other circumstances if we believe such a plan of financing is in the best interests of our stockholders.
-We believe that the 2019 WKSI provides us with the flexibility to raise additional capital to finance our operations as needed.
+The 2019 WKSI Shelf is currently our only active shelf-registration statement.
+We may offer any combination of the securities registered under the 2019 WKSI Shelf from time to time in response to market conditions or other circumstances if we believe such a plan of financing is in the best interests of our stockholders.
+We believe that the 2019 WKSI Shelf provides us with the flexibility to raise additional capital to finance our operations as needed.